IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 :::

-- Second, we make sure that the `ANSIBLE_VAULT_PASSWORD_FILE` variable is set each time a new shell is opened.
+- Second, you make sure that the `ANSIBLE_VAULT_PASSWORD_FILE` variable is set each time a new shell is opened.

 ```bash